beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/_index.md

 Classes can define destructors, and individual fields can define field destructors, which are a convenience to more closely associate their destruction with their initialization.

+Destruction runs in reverse order of constriction.
+For construction, first the base class is constructed, then the class field constructors run in declaration order, and then the class constructor runs.
+For destruction, the class destructor runs, then the class field destructors in reverse declaration order, then the base is destructed.

 ```C#
 public Button : Widget
 {